satyamshivam13/Computer_Vision_Project/README.md

 # Computer_Vision_Project
-Brightness Control With Hand Detection
+#Brightness Control With Hand Detection

-1. Abstract
+///1.
+Abstract
 This project leverages computer vision techniques to control screen brightness through hand detection and gesture recognition.
 By capturing hand movements in real-time using a webcam, the system allows users to adjust screen brightness with simple hand gestures, providing a convenient and innovative solution for brightness control.
-The primary objectives include detecting hand gestures accurately, mapping these gestures to brightness levels, and providing a seamless user experience.
+The primary objectives include detecting hand gestures accurately, mapping these gestures to brightness levels, and providing a seamless user experience.///

 2. Introduction
 Problem Statement